DoorList

 Junior, USC

 If I just improved the app, I'd make the exclusion worse.
-So I pushed to open it up.
+What if it worked the way friends already do?

 How it worked